 About

-Antanas Sileika (Antanas Šileika) is a Canadian writer of fiction and non-fiction.
+Antanas Sileika (Antanas Šileika) is a Canadian writer, the author of seven books of fiction and two memoirs.

-After completing an English degree at the University of Toronto, he moved to Paris for two years and there married his wife, Snaige Sileika (nee Valiunas), an art student at the Ecole des Beaux-Arts.
-While in Paris, he worked as part of the editorial collective of the expatriate literary journal, Paris Voices, run from the upstairs room of the bookstore, Shakespeare and Company.
+In 1977, Antanas moved to Paris for two years where he worked as part of the editorial collective of the expatriate literary journal, Paris Voices, run from the upstairs room of the bookstore, Shakespeare and Company.

-Upon his return to Canada in 1979, Antanas began teaching at Humber College and working as a co-editor of the Canadian literary journal, Descant, where he remained until 1988.
+Upon his return to Canada in 1979, he began teaching English at Humber College and working as a co-editor of the Canadian literary journal, Descant, where he remained until 1988.

 He became involved through journalism with Lithuania’s restitution of independence during the fall of The Soviet Union 1988-1991, and for this activity he received the Knight’s Cross medal from the Lithuanian government in 2004.